Nainish-Rai/garuda-backend/tasks.md

 # Backend Implementation Tasks

-This document outlines the tasks required to build the backend system, including the orchestrator and AI agents.
+This document outlines the tasks required to build the backend system, including the orchestrator and AI agents. **Note: Frontend is already implemented and ready.**

 ## Progress Tracker